abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 How might I cultivate virtue and integrity?
 How do I want to live my life?* Reflecting like this is not aimed at setting the highest possible standards for ourselves; it's not for trying to achieve theoretical ideals.
-It's simply to recognize what's useful—what works to decrease the discontent and suffering in our lives.
+It's simply to recognize what's useful---what works to decrease the discontent and suffering in our lives.
 Discernment of that nature, cultivated on Observance Days, motivates us to turn towards relinquishment, giving up, and letting go of things.
 This is central to